ReeStyle/phpDummyMail/readme.md

 - It should already work
 - Hit the refresh button to update mails

-Done, it should already be running
+Done, it should already be running.
+The interface should be pretty self-explanatory.

 # License